huiminliuresearch/huiminliuresearch.github.io1/README.md

 ## More About Me

 I was born and raised in Handan, Hebei, China.
 I speak Mandarin and English.
+I am a volunteer at [the Center for Chinese Language Instruction](https://global.temple.edu/ccli) at Temple University.
 I play the flute and do urban dance💃 (a member of [Temple Dance Force](https://www.youtube.com/@templedanceforce)).
 I'm also a proud parent of my cat Laszlo🐱, who brings so much joy and companionship into my life.
 As an INFP-T, I value creativity, authenticity, and empathy, and I try to incorporate those values into every aspect of my life.